 Platforms like YouTube, Vimeo, Flicknexs, and Webnexs support AVOD, SVOD, and TVOD models for creators and businesses worldwide.

-Whether you’re an established creator or just starting out, the right platform can maximize your revenue opportunities.
+Whether you’re an established creator or just starting out, the right platform can significantly maximize your revenue opportunities.

-This guide lists the top 10 video monetization platforms in 2025, compares their features, and explains how creators can generate revenue via AVOD, SVOD, TVOD, and membership models.
+This guide lists the top 10 video monetization platforms in 2026, compares their features, and explains how creators can generate revenue via AVOD, SVOD, TVOD, and membership models.

 What is Video Monetization?